imokshsachdeva/movie-review-sentiment-analysis/README.md

 - Converted text to lowercase
 - Removed special characters and punctuation
 - Removed English stop words
-- Applied stemming using NLTK
+- Applied lemmatize using NLTK

 ## Feature Extraction
-The cleaned text was transformed into numerical vectors using CountVectorizer with Maximum Features: 9000
+The cleaned text was transformed into numerical vectors using TfidfVectorizer.
-This creates a Bag-of-Words representation by selecting the 9,000 most frequent terms from the training corpus.
+This creates a Bag-of-Words representation by selecting the 15,000 most frequent terms from the training corpus.

 ## Machine Learning Pipeline
 A Scikit-learn Pipeline was created to automate the workflow:
 - Text preprocessing
-- Feature extraction using CountVectorizer (max_features=9000)
+- Feature extraction using TfidfVectorizer
-- Multinomial Naive Bayes classification
+- LinearSVC
 Using a pipeline makes preprocessing and prediction consistent for both training and unseen data.

 ## 👤 Author